(OR: WHAT I WISH I KNEW BEFORE….)

 For U.S. citizens, it’s YES!
 US citizens must file a 1040 Long Form by June 15th of each year (you have a 2 month grace period compared with your friends back home).
 If you receive income or interest in your home state you may also need to file forms for your state income tax; as well as a Report of Foreign Bank and Financial Accounts (FBAR) (Form TD F 90-22.1, not sent with the 1040, due the next June 30 after you meet the $10,000 threshold) listing each bank account outside of the US if the aggregate value of the account(s) exceeds $10,000.
 The first thing you’ll need is the official dollar-yen conversion chart from your local embassy/consulate.
 You’ll need it to complete the Foreign Earned Income Form (#2555).

 For paying Japanese income taxes, usually the employer does nearly all the work for you.
 You also might receive some money back at the end of the year (nenmatsu chosei) if there is any tax refund.
-More info (old, but basically still accurate is here).
+More info (old, but still informative), is here.

-Getting ill in a foreign country is nothing to take lightly -- and medical expenses in Japan can be quite costly as well.
+Getting ill in a foreign country is nothing to take lightly — and medical expenses in Japan can be quite costly as well.
 If you live in Japan you can choose to enroll in Japan’s National Health Insurance.
 Under this plan you pay a monthly premium, as well as a 30% deductible of your medical/dental bills immediately on treatment (with a cost cap in case of severe illness or injury); the government pays the other 70%.
 You can sign up for it at your local city ward or town office, and aside from that there is never any paperwork or red tape to go through.
 The ward or town office determines a monthly premium to pay based on your previous year’s income.
-If you’re new to the plan the amount can be quite low -- around 1350-4500 yen per month.
+If you’re new to the plan the amount can be quite low — around 1350-4500 yen per month.
 However, every April at the next premium adjustment you may find the amount escalating sharply, even if your income changes very little.
-A first year of 4500 yen a month, a second year of 13,500 yen a month, and a third year of 35,000 yen a month is typical (Japan has an exploding number of old-timers).
+A first year of 4500 yen a month, a second year of 13,500 yen a month, and a third year of 35,000 yen a month is not unusual (Japan has an exploding number of old-timers).
+This is all in addition to other taxes you need to pay (city tax, prefectural tax, income tax, etc. and if you are over 40 there is another care tax on top of that).
 Cosmetic/elective surgery, child birth, and abortions are not covered, however.
 Previously, some ex-pats who planned to leave Japan and tried to cancel their government insurance were given the standard response to Japanese, “You can’t cancel it.”
 However, the truth is you can, and if someone lays that response on you to may have to reiterate that you’re leaving and push a little more for them to terminate the insurance.
 They may ask to see your air ticket to prove you’re actually leaving.
 So if you plan to change from the government plan to a different plan while in Japan you may have to do it before you take a vacation abroad somewhere.
 If you’re definitely staying in Japan long-term, and your employer won’t pay the insurance rate for you through a private plan (Shakai hoken,where the cost is split equally with you and the employer), then you might consider private insurance either with Japanese or foreign companies, like Viva Vida.
 There are others to choose from as well and dental costs may not be included; the Nova Teacher’s Union has compared some as an example.
 By law, if you are residing in Japan, you are required to have some kind of health insurance plan.